Ear Fetish

 The partialism framework

 The ear has been treated as an erogenous and symbolically charged feature across many cultures, reflected in long traditions of ear ornamentation and in the romantic motif of the whispered word.
-As a named erotic focus, however, ear partialism has a thin documentary record, and most of its lineage is inherited from the broader category that contains it.
+As a named erotic focus, ear partialism has a thin documentary record, and most of its lineage is inherited from the broader category that contains it.

 - 1886: Richard von Krafft-Ebing's Psychopathia Sexualis inaugurates the systematic clinical cataloguing of sexual interest directed at specific bodily features, the seed of the modern concept of partialism.